2.5. Butcher Table Data Structure

-To store the Butcher table defining a Runge–Kutta method ARKODE provides the ARKodeButcherTable type and several related utility routines.
-We use the following Butcher table notation (shown for a 3-stage method):
+To store a Butcher table, \(B\), defining a Runge–Kutta method ARKODE provides the ARKodeButcherTable type and several related utility routines.
+We use the following notation

 typedef ARKodeButcherTableMem *ARKodeButcherTable